Is your client selling a small business? Here’s how to ensure you are part of the conversation

 For both you and your clients, there’s often a search for security following the sale and influx of cash.
 For your client, it’s likely very tempting to reinvest in something tangible—physical property, another business, something that feels familiar and safer than nebulous dollars in the bank or investment portfolio.
 For you as an advisor, helping clients to plan for the next phase of life, it is only natural to want to formalize your client’s goals with some structure, like creating a dependable income stream, or wealth preservation.

 For the couple in our example, the sale of their business gave them the opportunity to realize their dream of owning a horse ranch.
 The challenge the couple realized later was that although they prioritized one dream, without thoughtful planning, they were then unable to fulfill their other goals, both for themselves and for their children.
-As an advisor, you have the unique ability to acknowledge the immediate emotions and yet help clients take a more measured approach.
+As an advisor, you have the unique ability to help acknowledge the immediate emotions and yet help clients take a more measured approach.

 This challenge isn’t unique to these clients.
 Money is emotional, and a sudden windfall can create a host of confusing and sometimes conflicting feelings: exuberance, guilt, anxiety, fear or loss are just a few.
 Bear in mind, emotions are transitory, but the impact of decisions may not be.